cubewise-code/tm1py/README.rst

 TM1py
 =======================

-TM1py is an object oriented interface to the new IBM Cognos TM1 REST API, written in Python, for humans.
+TM1py is an object oriented interface to the new IBM Cognos TM1 REST API, written in Python.
-The module aims to make communication with the TM1 Server more easy.
+The module aims to make interaction with the TM1 Server more straightforward.

 .. code-block:: python